Pixelikas/Scratch-Projects/Type 100/README.md

-# Number-Guessing
+# Type-100
-Basic number guessing system, made using Scratch, with blockly programming (JavaScript).<br>
+Basic "type an especific number to exit" system, made using Scratch, with blockly programming (JavaScript).<br>
 Simple project to learn more about loops.<br><br>
 Made to apply in programming classes.<br><br>